Greginkansas/-openhab-openhab1wiki/rrd4j-Persistence.md

     rrd4j:ctr5min.def=COUNTER,900,0,U,300
     rrd4j:ctr5min.archives=AVERAGE,0.5,1,365:AVERAGE,0.5,7,300
     rrd4j:ctr5min.items=Item1,Item2
+However, to achieve a basic setup one has to equip the file `rrd4j.persist` (as described here: [Persistence](https://github.com/openhab/openhab1-addons/wiki/Persistence#configuration))  and leave the `openhab.cfg` as is.

 ### Till 1.6
 There are many possibilities in rrd4j to define how the data compression should work in detail. openHAB comes at the moment (till 1.6) with a fixed setting which looks like this, see the [rrd4j tutorial for details](https://github.com/rrd4j/rrd4j/wiki/Tutorial):